The Ghost and the Darkness

 Samuel: (blandly) I have four wives.

-- Who fail to realize that when Patterson says he's never not finished a job, he means it.
+- Determinator: The lions, who in turn to fail to realize that when Patterson says he's never not finished a job, he means it.

 - Did I Mention It's Christmas?: At one point, apropos of nothing at all, Remington wishes Patterson a merry Christmas.